-I’m an Interdisciplinary Engineering PhD candidate at Texas A&M University with a focus in human factors and cognitive ergonomics.
-I have a BS in Industrial and Systems Engineering with a minor in psychology.
+I’m an Interdisciplinary Engineering PhD candidate at Texas A&M University with a focus in Human Factors and Cognitive Systems.
+I have a BS in Industrial and Systems Engineering with a minor in Psychology.

-As a User Experience Researcher, I improve processes, products, and services using a unique balance of quantitative and qualitative analysis.
+As a User Experience Researcher, I improve processes, products, and services using a balance of quantitative and qualitative analysis.
 I believe that everything we do quantitatively, we do for qualitative reasons.
 I want to build pro-social products and services that are a joy to use and and improve users’ lives, even if only in a small way.

 About Eccentric Cog:

 Eccentric Cog is a space to share and analyze interesting research, news, and pop-culture from a human factors perspective, with the intent to provide a casual level of shop-talk that is equally accessible and engaging for all.

 Human factors is the story of the human in the system: our lives in an increasingly complex world.

 An eccentric cog is a tool for translating rotational motion into linear motion.
 It’s accomplished by mounting an off-center connection to a gear.
 In my experience, the best observations come from a little off-center and these cognitions can provide a truly unique drive.